 The Sheriff and Deputy Sheriffs also are charged with keeping the peace and maintaining proper order at all public events and with enforcing all laws of the State and its subdivisions.

 The Sheriff maintains a staff of Deputy Sheriffs to enforce the law at all geographical locations throughout Lincoln County.
-You may reach the Sheriff in an EMERGENCY by telephoning 9-1-1.
+You may reach Law Enforcement in an EMERGENCY by dialing 9-1-1.